Hurricane Joaquin reaches Category 4 strength near the Central Bahamas on October 1, 2015.

 Make a hurricane plan

-Forecasting where a hurricane will go and how strong it will be starts with data.
-Hurricane specialists at NOAA study satellite imagery and computer models to make forecast decisions for advisories that go to emergency managers, media and the public for hurricanes, tropical storms and tropical depressions.
+Forecasting the hazards of a hurricane and their potential impacts starts with data.
+Hurricane Specialists at NOAA’s National Hurricane Center (NHC) analyze satellite imagery, other observations, and computer models to make forecast decisions and create hazard information for emergency managers, media and the public for hurricanes, tropical storms and tropical depressions.

-Key data come from NOAA satellites that orbit the earth, continuously observing tropical cyclones (hurricane, tropical storm or tropical depression) from start to finish.
+Key data come from NOAA satellites that orbit the earth, continuously observing tropical cyclones from start to finish.
 Polar-orbiting satellites fly over the storm about twice a day at a lower altitude, carrying microwave instruments that reveal storm structure.
-If there’s a chance the cyclone will threaten land, NOAA’s National Hurricane Center (NHC) sends U.S. Air Force Reserve and NOAA hurricane hunter aircraft to fly through a storm to take detailed observations.
-NHC hurricane specialists also analyze a variety of computer models to help forecast a tropical cyclone.
-Each storm is different, and no one model is right every time, so the specialists’ experience with these different models is crucial to making the best forecast.
+If there’s a chance the cyclone will threaten land, NHC sends U.S. Air Force Reserve and NOAA Hurricane Hunter aircraft to fly through the storm to take detailed observations.
+NHC’s Hurricane Specialists also analyze a variety of computer models to help forecast tropical cyclones.
+Each storm is different, and no one model is right every time, so the Specialists’ experience with these different models is crucial to making the best forecast.
+On average the NHC forecasts are more consistent and have lower errors than the individual global models used in track forecasting.

 Hurricane winds are rated from 1 to 5 on the Saffir-Simpson Hurricane Wind Scale.
 Based on maximum sustained winds, the scale gives examples of types of potential property damage and impacts.

-5-8 feet
+10-15 feet

-The crews of the NOAA and U.S. Air Force Reserve hurricane hunter fleet fly around and directly into the storm’s center, measuring weather data to determine the storm’s location, structure and intensity.
+The crews of the NOAA and U.S. Air Force Reserve Hurricane Hunter fleet fly around and directly into the storm’s center, measuring weather data to determine the storm’s location, structure and intensity.

-When hurricane specialists at NOAA’s National Hurricane Center need a closer look at a developing storm or major hurricane, they send special “hurricane hunter” aircraft to fly into it.
+When Hurricane Specialists at NOAA’s National Hurricane Center need a closer look at a developing storm or major hurricane, they send special Hurricane Hunter aircraft to fly into it.

-Total number of missions flown by NOAA and USAF Hurricane Hunters in 2019
+Total number of missions flown by NOAA and USAF Hurricane Hunters in 2022

 It’s not always a bumpy ride.
 NOAA also has a G-IV jet that cruises 45,000 feet above and around a storm.
-It can cover thousands of square miles around a storm, using dropwindsondes and Doppler radar to collect different type of data from the storm’s core and surrounding environment.
+It can cover thousands of square miles around a storm, using dropwindsondes and TDR to collect different types of data from the storm’s core and surrounding environment.
 The data is sent to NOAA’s National Centers for Environmental Prediction in College Park, Maryland, where it’s used in computer models that have been able to improve hurricane track forecasts by about 20 percent in recent years.

 Large-scale conditions in the Atlantic and the Caribbean Sea will determine how active or inactive a hurricane season will be.

-Scientists say that while the historical record shows an increase in the numbers of Atlantic hurricanes since the early 1900s, this record does not reflect how much easier it has become to identify hurricanes since we began using satellites.
+Scientists say that while the historical record shows an increase in the number of Atlantic hurricanes since the early 1900s, this record does not reflect how much easier it has become to identify hurricanes since we began using satellites.
 Once this is factored in, scientists say there has been no significant overall increase in Atlantic hurricanes since the late 1800s.

-On a shorter timeframe, however, the numbers of Atlantic hurricanes have increased, much of it beginning in 1995, as the tropical North Atlantic warmed and atmospheric conditions became conducive to increased hurricane activity, similar to what occurred during the mid-20th century.
+On a shorter time frame, however, the numbers of Atlantic hurricanes have increased, much of it beginning in 1995, as the tropical North Atlantic warmed and atmospheric conditions became conducive to increased hurricane activity, similar to what occurred during the mid-20th century.

-One influence is a variation in North Atlantic Ocean temperatures called the Atlantic Multi-decadal Oscillation (AMO), that has cool and warm phases historically lasting 25-40 years each.
+One influence is a variation in North Atlantic Ocean temperatures called the Atlantic Multi-decadal Oscillation (AMO), which has cool and warm phases historically lasting 25-40 years each.
 During its warm phase, North Atlantic sea-surface temperatures are unusually warm compared to the tropical average and the atmospheric conditions over the Atlantic are conducive to hurricane activity.
 The recent multidecadal variations in Atlantic sea surface temperatures may be partly due to human-caused factors such as dust or other aerosols and partly due to natural climate variability.
 Scientists are continuing to work to better understand the relative contributions of these factors to the recent multidecadal variability.

 Residents living in hurricane-prone locations should have an emergency plan in place